P.O. Box 195

 Payment Policies For summer rentals, we ask a reservation deposit of one third or one fourth of the rental rate to hold the week, with the balance and the security deposit due 60 days before arrival and the other installment(s) due between those payments.
 For shorter rentals, one half the rental rate and sales tax will reserve your stay, with the balance due 60 days before arrival.
 The reservation deposit is nonrefundable unless the period you rented is taken by another party, in which case 10 percent of the fees paid or $75, whichever is less, is retained.
 The amount of security deposit required varies from $100 to $300 depending on the length of the rental and the number of people in the party.
 This sum will be refunded in full provided no damage has been done, no excess cleaning is required, instructions are followed for preparing the house for check-out, recyclables are sorted as requested, and the house is vacated by check-out time.

-Pets: From September through June your pet will be welcome to accompany you on your vacation provided permission is obtained ahead of time.
+Pets: Your pet will be welcome to accompany you on your vacation provided permission is obtained ahead of time.
 A pet fee of $50 for a weekend or $95 for a full week will be charged.
 The town of Bolton does have a leash law, so a dog must be leashed whenever it leaves the property.
 Your dog is given a clean bed, too.

 Owner living locally The owner of the house manages the house and its rentals, lives nearby, and will personally and promptly attend to any problems that arise during your stay.

 The House - Constructed in stages as the family's needs grew, Lake House contains many levels of living area and, with all its nooks and crannies, provides an unusual degree of privacy for its residents.
 Rooms are large, their walls paneled with knotty pine, and their floors made of oak, except for one room whose floors are pine.
 Ceilings are high and decorations sparse, lending an atmosphere of space and relaxation.
 The house is centrally heated and air conditioned.